A thin, crackly batter for maximum crunch. A spicy, sweet sauce that will leave you licking your fingers. The BEST Korean Fried Chicken recipe!!

 - Prepare the minced garlic and ginger.
 Set aside.

-- Add the chicken wings and mix with a spatula or wooden spoon until each wing is coated in sauce.
-Heap onto a platter and garnish with sesame seeds and green onion and/or cilantro Serve with rice, kimchi, and beer.
+- Garnish and serve.
+Transfer to a platter and garnish with sesame seeds and green onion and/or cilantro Serve with ice cold beer!

 Notes